 Free historical tours of the park depart from the museum weekends at 11 a.m. (weekdays too, mid-June until Labor Day).
-Gold Rush Days take place on 2nd Saturday afternoons; costumed docents lead hands-on crafts and special tours, and kids can try gold-panning.
+Gold Rush Days take place in the afternoon of the second Saturday of each month; costumed docents lead hands-on crafts and special tours, and kids can try gold-panning.
 Kids can also benefit from screen time while at the park by participating in the Agents of Discovery virtual scavenger hunt.
-Download the Agents of Discovery app, then the mission, and learn all about the Gold Rush while crisscrossing the town (learn more about the scavenger hunt on the park’s website).
+Download the Agents of Discovery app, then the mission, and learn all about the Gold Rush while crisscrossing the town.

 Insider tip: Summer can get hot and weekends become crowded, so aim for early mornings during the week if you can.
-The park’s calendar is chock-full of events year round; check for holiday celebrations, music performances, art shows, and more.
+The park’s events page features things going on throughout the year; check for holiday celebrations, music performances, art shows, and more.